unlocked2412/unlocked.github.io/content/_index.md

 title: "About"
 ---

 ### Hi there 👋 I'm Gabriel Scalise.
-A passionate macOS automation developer.
+A macOS automation developer and Haskell language teacher.

 - 🌱 I code mainly in Haskell and JavaScript.
 I’m currently learning Swift and web development.
 - 📫 How to reach me: [Gmail](mailto:gabriels8020@gmail.com)